List of governors of the regions of Ethiopia

-This article lists the governors of the regions of Ethiopia, the twelve ethno-linguistically based regional states (plural: kililoch; singular: kilil) and chartered cities (plural: astedader akababiwach; singular: astedader akabibi) of Ethiopia (officially the Federal Democratic Republic of Ethiopia), formed within the system of ethnic federalism.
+Ethiopia is divided into twelve regions and two chartered cities, each of which is headed by a governor.
 The regions replaced the provinces in 1992 under the Transitional Government, the change which was formalised when the 1995 Constitution came into force.

 The governors of the regions are officially styled as President of the Executive Committee or Chief Administrator of the Region.